 Colorado's statutory backstop for insurance contract disputes is three years, per CRS 13-80-101.
 This is the legal deadline that applies when no shorter deadline is enforceable.

-In practice, the policy's suit-limitation provision (Deadline 2) almost always has the shorter timeline and controls.
+In practice, the policy's lawsuit-filing provision (Deadline 2) almost always has the shorter timeline and controls.
 The three-year statute is a backstop in cases where the policy provision is unenforceable, ambiguous, or absent.

 Which deadline actually controls?